GuildOfCalamity/SpinnerDemo/README.md

     Falling,    // for drop animation
     Explode,    // for explosion animation
     Fountain,   // for fountain animation
+    Radar,      // for radar arm animation
-    Progress,   // for progress bar animation
+    Progress,   // for "progress bar" animation
 }
 ```